K-RLange/SpeakGer/README.md

 @inproceedings{SpeakGer,
-  authors={Lange, Kai-Robin and Jentsch, Carsten}, title={SpeakGer: A meta-data enriched speech corpus of German state and federal parliaments}, booktitle={Proceedings of the 3rd Workshop on Computational Linguistics for Political Text Analysis}, year={2023}, moth={sep}
+  authors={Lange, Kai-Robin and Jentsch, Carsten}, title={SpeakGer: A meta-data enriched speech corpus of German state and federal parliaments}, booktitle={Proceedings of the 3rd Workshop on Computational Linguistics for Political Text Analysis @ KONVENS 2023}, year={2023}, moth={sep}
 }